yacy/yacy_search_server/README.md

 - → Name: "YaCy Build" → Buildfile: Browse Workspace → build.xml → Run
 - In the Package Explorer, right-click on YaCy → Run as → Java Application -> Select "yacy - net.yacy" -> OK

-To start developing YaCy in Netbeans:
+To start developing YaCy in [Netbeans:](https://netbeans.apache.org/)

 - clone https://github.com/yacy/yacy_search_server.git (Team → Git → Clone)
     - if you checked "scan for project" you'll be ask to open the project
 - Open the project (File → Open Project)
 - you may directly use all the Netbeans build feature.

-To start developing YaCy in IntelliJ IDEA
+To start developing YaCy in [IntelliJ IDEA:](https://www.jetbrains.com/idea/)

 - clone https://github.com/yacy/yacy_search_server.git
 - File -> New -> Project from Version Control -> URL (see above) -> Clone